DiamondAbbie/alx-system_engineering-devops/0x00-shell_basics/README.md

  A script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory
-Write a script that lists all files (even ones with names beginning with a period character A command that lists all the files and directories of the current director separated by commas
+Write a script that lists all files (even ones with names beginning with a period character A command that lists all the files and directories of the current director separated by commas A script that lists all files even ones with names beginning with a period character which are normally hidden